Skip to main content

 Head of Unit Scientific Services and Cooperation, WIP Renewable Energies, Germany

-Jon de Gregorio holds a Master of Science in Environmental Science from UAM, Madrid; a Master of Science in Built Environment with specialization in water resources engineering from KTH, Stockholm; a Master in Renewable Energies from UNED, Spain and an Executive Master in Business Administration from Universidad Pontificia de Comillas, Madrid.
+He is a senior expert in renewable energies, environmental science, and sustainability and holds multiple academic degrees, including a Master of Science in Environmental Science from the Universidad Autónoma de Madrid (UAM), a Master of Science in Built Environment with a specialization in water resources engineering from KTH Royal Institute of Technology in Stockholm, a Master in Renewable Energies from UNED, and an Executive MBA from Universidad Pontificia de Comillas in Madrid.

 Organised by: